KamKam0/datebook/README.md

 ## Grouping Calendars
 With datebook.js, you can choose to group several calendars into one.
+You can add a name to your grouped calendar (optional).
 ```js
 const DateBook = require("@kamkam1_0/datebook")
 let Calendar = new DateBook.Calendar()